 John Hancorn is a choral director, singer and vocal animateur.
 He is Music Director of the East Sussex Bach Choir, BREMF Singers, Baroque Collective Singers, Eastbourne Choral Society, and co-director of The Baroque Collective.
 He directed the world premiere of Orlando Gough’s opera, The Finnish Prisoner and community cantata Dead Head.
 Other recent projects include Handel Acis and Galatea, Scarlatti Stabat Mater, Elgar Dream of Gerontius and Purcell The Fairy Queen at Brighton Theatre Royal.
 He conducted a critically acclaimed recording of Ed Hughes A Buried Flame for Divine Arts.
-John directed chamber choir courses at Dartington International Summer School and teaches at Trinity College of Music, the University of Chichester, East Sussex Academy of Music, Lancing College and AIMS International Music School.
+John directed chamber choir courses at Dartington International Summer School and AIMS International Music School and teaches at Trinity College of Music, the University of Chichester, East Sussex Academy of Music, Lancing College .
 He founded ‘Sing and Discover‘ with Richard Wigmore in 2013.

 John Hancorn is music director of the Brighton Early Music Festival Singers, Baroque Collective Singers, East Sussex Bach Choir and Eastbourne Choral Society and co-director of The Baroque Collective.
 Performances for the Brighton Early Music Festival include Bach’s St John Passion and B Minor Mass; Monteverdi Vespers and a staged performance of Purcell The Fairy Queen.
 John specializes in offering solo opportunities to talented young singers, as well as working regularly with more experienced soloists such as Gillian Keith, Elin Manahan Thomas and Sir John Tomlinson.

-John regularly leads vocal workshops and masterclasses throughout the UK with a particular emphasis on baroque repertoire and teaches at Trinity College of Music, the University of Chichester, the East Sussex Academy of Music and Lancing College.
-He taught at Christ’s Hospital School and directed chamber choir courses at Dartington for many years and is a tutor at AIMS Summer School.
+John leads vocal workshops and masterclasses specializing in baroque repertoire including regular visits to Early Music Fora and ‘Sing and Discover’ days with Richard Wigmore throughout the UK.
+He teaches at Trinity College of Music, the University of Chichester, East Sussex Academy of Music and Lancing College.
+He taught at Christ’s Hospital, directed chamber choir courses at Dartington for many years and was a tutor at AIMS Summer School.

 He directed the Orlando Consort in Tarik O’Regan Scattered Rhymes, and world premieres of Orlando Gough’s opera, The Finnish Prisoner and community cantata Dead Head.
 Other recent projects include Handel Acis and Galatea, Scarlatti Stabat Mater and Buxtehude Membra Jesu Nostri.
 He directed a choir of young professional singers for a critically acclaimed recording of Ed Hughes’s Buried Flame, released on Divine Art in 2012 and the world premiere performance of Helen Glavin’s Battle of Lewes Cantata in 2014.
 Concerts in 2015 included Handel Israel in Egypt with East Sussex Bach Choir; Handel Acis and Galatea with the BREMF Singers in the Brighton Early Music Festival; and Brahms’s German Requiem with the Baroque Collective Singers.
 Concerts in 2016 included Bach St John Passion with East Sussex Bach Choir, Purcell King Arthur for New Sussex Opera and Handel Dixit Dominus with Baroque Collective Singers.
 He directed the BREMF Singers and Players in an acclaimed performance of Bach Christmas Oratorio in the Brighton Early Music Festival in November 2017.